Alfresco/docs-alfresco/content-services/latest/tutorial/sso/ldap.md

 ## Step 1: Configure a realm and client

-A realm and client need to be configured in the Keycloak for the Alfresco products to sit under.
+A realm and client need to be configured in Keycloak for the Alfresco products to sit under.
 A single realm is required and the client will be used for all services other than Alfresco Share and Alfresco Office Services (AOS).

 1. Sign into the Keycloak Administration Console (Keycloak Admin Console).